lizchow/tp/docs/UserGuide.md

 * Editing a buyer: `edit buyer INDEX [n/BUYER_NAME] [p/BUYER_PHONE] [e/BUYER_EMAIL] [$/BUDGET] [([t/TAG]… | [ta/TAG_TO_ADD]… [td/TAG_TO_DELETE]…)]`

 Examples:
-* `edit property 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st property to be `91234567` and `johndoe@example.com` respectively.
+* `edit property 1 p/91234567 e/johndoe@example.com`
+  * Edits the phone number and email address of the 1st property to be `91234567` and `johndoe@example.com` respectively.
-* `edit property 2 n/Blk 298 Toa Payoh Central t/` Edits the name of the 2nd property to be `Blk 298 Toa Payoh Central` and clears all existing tags.
+* `edit property 2 n/Blk 298 Toa Payoh Central t/`
+  * Edits the name of the 2nd property to be `Blk 298 Toa Payoh Central` and clears all existing tags.
-* `edit buyer 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st buyer to be `91234567` and `johndoe@example.com` respectively.
+* `edit buyer 1 p/91234567 e/johndoe@example.com`
+  * Edits the phone number and email address of the 1st buyer to be `91234567` and `johndoe@example.com` respectively.
-* `edit property 1 ta/4rm ta/near mrt` Edits the tag list of the 1st property by adding two tags called "4rm" and "near mrt" if they are not already present in the original tag list.
+* `edit property 1 ta/4rm ta/near mrt`
+  * Edits the tag list of the 1st property by adding two tags called "4rm" and "near mrt" if they are not already present in the original tag list.
-* `edit property 1 ta/4rm td/near mrt` Edits the tag list of the 1st property by adding a tag called "4rm" if it does not already exist in the original tag list and removing a tag called "near mrt" if it is present in the original tag list.
+* `edit property 1 ta/4rm td/near mrt`
+  * Edits the tag list of the 1st property by adding a tag called "4rm" if it does not already exist in the original tag list and removing a tag called "near mrt" if it is present in the original tag list.
-* `edit property 1 ta/near MRT` Edits the tag list of the 1st property by adding a tag called `near mrt` if it does not already exist in the original tag list.
+* `edit buyer 1 ta/near MRT`
+  * Edits the tag list of the 1st buyer by adding a tag called `near mrt` if it does not already exist in the original tag list.
 Notice that the case of `MRT` is lowered to `mrt`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The following example is invalid: